 Book authors are (almost always) the first owners of their copyrights.
 They typically licence or transfer their rights to publishers to get their books to market.
 ‘Reversion’ refers to the return of those rights to authors – for example, after a certain period of time, or where a book has gone out of print, or where a publisher holds them but isn’t actually exploiting them.

 The Author’s Interest Project’s Joshua Yuvaraj recently analysed the laws of 191 countries and found more than half already grant reversion rights for authors (you can find a preliminary overview of that work here).
-But many of those laws were developed in the pre-digital era, and have become outdated.
+But many of those laws reflect pre-digital era standards, and have become outdated.
 In some countries (including the UK and Australia) authors have no mandated rights at all, and their rights are only what’s left to them by their publishing contracts.

 Joshua Yuvaraj and Rebecca Giblin of the Author’s Interest Project